Your cancer and its treatment might affect your eyesight. Read about how you might feel, and organisations that can help

 Sight changes can affect reading, driving, your work, and how you get around.
 There is a lot of help available to people with visual problems, and this can help you adjust.
-How much help you’ll need depends on how your vision has been affected.
+How much help you need depends on how much your vision has changed.

 Changes to your vision can make it harder to get around.
 At first this can be very difficult.

 Following surgery to remove your eyeball, the main thing you will notice is that it's a lot harder to judge the distance between objects.
 For example, if you are pouring water into something, it may be harder to do this without spilling it.
 You might also find that your sense of balance is affected.

 You will get used to this and adjust.
 You’ll probably find that you turn your head a lot more to the affected side to make yourself aware of objects around you.